The main findings that have emerged from the Clan Irwin Surname DNA Study so far are listed below:

 Some local spelling variants of the surname remain dominant within Great Britain (Irving in Dumfriesshire, Irvine elsewhere in Scotland, Urwin in Northumberland and Durham, Irwin elsewhere in England).
 However the spelling of the surname today, especially in Ireland and in the New World, has been shown to be a most unreliable indicator of the geographic origin of paternal ancestry.

 Over 40 distinct branches using the surname and its spelling variants have been identified, each unrelated to one another during the surname era.
-All but eight of these branches have representatives today in North America.
+All but five of these branches have representatives today in North America.
 The number of distinct branches of our surname is now increasing very slowly, suggesting that few more large branches are still waiting to be "discovered".